 The sign that unleashes a routine is the same one which makes us long for the reward.
 So we know that a habit has formed once the same loop keeps repeating itself and generates that anticipation and desire.

 Fortunately, it is.
 Habits can be changed, substituted or ignored.
 The good news is that once a habit has been changed, or a new one has been incorporated, it won’t be hard to maintain it because the brain will go on autopilot.

-- Recognize what is causing you anxiety and how this is guiding your behavior.
-Pay attention to what sparks this habit and analyze what you feel after the habit has happened.
+1. Recognize what is causing you anxiety and how this is guiding your behavior.
+Pay attention to what sparks a habit and analyze what you feel after the habit has happened.
 For example, I used to smoke a cigarette right before going to bed and I used to do it after dinner in order to end the day and disconnect.

-- Change the routine.
-Following the same example, I now end my day by washing all the dishes and leaving the kitchen clean in order to start the next day on the right foot.
+2. Change the routine.
+Following the same example, I now end my day by washing the dishes and leaving a clean kitchen in order to start the next day on the right foot.
 Isn’t it true that when you wash the dishes, you do it automatically and your mind starts to wander?
 It’s a great way to end the day and disconnect.

 Do you have a habit which you’d like to change or create from scratch?

 Leave a comment below and tell me if you think that what you just read is useful.
 And don’t forget to share this post if you think that it might help someone you know. 💖

 Keep reading if you’d like to know more in details how I quit smoking.

 Thank you for stopping by and I wish you a Happy Healthy Life!

 Claudia Canu is a former junk and sugar addict transformed into a Health Motivator with a master’s degree in Nutrition and Dietetics.
 She has created this website not only to share her “Journey to her Healthy Forties” but also to help other busy women with basic knowledge about nutrition and who don’t love cooking, to live a healthier life and achieve big goals.